Two-Face(s): ionized and neutral gas winds in the local Universe: The Data

-The MPA-JHU catalog also includes, for each single spectrum, the flux values of several emission lines.
-In order to distinguish normal star-forming from AGN dominated galaxies, according with the \citeauthor*{BPT}(1981, BPT) diagnostic diagram, we use two optical line ratios: [OIII]$\lambda$5007/H$\beta$ and [NII]$\lambda$6584/H$\alpha$.
-Following Concas et al. (2017) we define new galaxy subsamples on the basis of the prevalence of different photoionization processes: SF, SF$-$AGN, AGN$-$SF, LINERs and TYPE 2, respectively 20.6\%, 7.4\%, 11.2\%, 5.6\% and 1.7\% of the total sample.
+The MPA-JHU catalog also includes the flux values of several emission lines for each galaxy.
+In order to distinguish normal SF from AGN dominated galaxies we classify galaxies in the \citeauthor*{BPT}(1981, BPT) diagnostic diagram on the basis of the line ratios: [OIII]$\lambda$5007/H$\beta$ and [NII]$\lambda$6584/H$\alpha$. {The use of the [NII]$\lambda$6584/H$\alpha$, in particular, allow as to carefully discriminate between the ionization does to the presence of photons originate from SF and AGN activity.
+As reported by previous studies such emission line ratio is more sensitive to the presence of low-level AGN than other diagnostics such as [SII]/H$\alpha$ and [OI]/H$\alpha$ (see, e.g. \citealp{Kewley2006,Schawinski+2010}).} Following the \cite{Stasinska2006} classification, we define subsamples on the basis of the prevalence of different photoionization processes: SF, SF$-$AGN, AGN$-$SF, LINERs and TYPE 2, respectively 20.6\%, 7.4\%, 11.2\%, 5.6\% and 1.7\% of the total sample.
 In this paper the LINERs and TYPE 2 galaxies are classified together as AGN galaxies.
-All the galaxies with no or very weak emission lines ($S/N<4$), 53\% of the total sample, are not classifiable using the BPT diagram and we call these objects "unClass".
-However, as is done in \cite{Concas+17}, also the "unClass" galaxies are taken into account in our analysis.
-We refer the reader to \cite{Concas+17} for more details.
+All galaxies with no or very weak emission lines ($SNR<4$), 53\% of the total sample, are not classifiable using the BPT diagram and we call these objects "un-Class". {As already mentioned in the Introduction, the main goal of this study is to investigate and quantify the evidence of neutral gas outflows in the bulk of galaxies population in the local universe, therefore the inclusion of such non-emitter galaxies is mandatory in the following analysis.
+However, we checked that our main results are not affected by the inclusion of such "un-Class" galaxies.}

-Throughout the paper, we made use of the galaxy structural parameters taken from the bulge/disk decomposition of \cite{Simard+11} catalogue (hereafter, S11).
-The S11 catalogue provides an estimate of its bulge and disk magnitudes, inclination and the global bulge-to-total flux ratio (B/T) for $\sim 1.12$ million galaxies in the SDSS. \\ We refer to this sample hereafter as Sample C17, containing $\sim 600,000$ galaxies which corresponds to the galaxy sample presented in Concas et al. (2017, hereafter C17).
-The galaxy sample is shown in the SFR-stellar mass plane in Fig.\ref{FigPlane}.
-The color code is according to the number density of galaxies per bin of SFR and stellar mass.
-We overplot also the Main Sequence of star forming galaxies (MS hereafter), estimated as the peak (mode) of the distribution in the star forming galaxy region, similarly to \cite{RenziniPeng2015}.